Yu-Group/covid19-severity-prediction/readme.md

     - At the hospital level, the data include the location of the hospital, the number of ICU beds, the total number of employees, the hospital type, and contact information
     - At the county level, our data include socioeconomic factors, social distancing scores, and COVID-19 cases/deaths from USA Facts and NYT, automatically updated every day.
 - **Modeling**: Using this data, we have developed a short-term (3-5 days) forecasting model for mortality at the county level.
 This model combines a county-specific exponential growth model and a shared exponential growth model through a weighted average, where the weights depend on past prediction accuracy.
 - **Severity index**: The Covid pandemic severity index (CPSI) is designed to help aid the distribution of medical resources to hospitals.
 It takes on three values (3: High, 2: Medium, 1: Low), indicating the severity of the covid-19 outbreak for a hospital on a certain day.
-It is calculated in three steps: (1) county-level predictions for number of deaths are modeled (2) county-level predictions are allocated to hospitals within counties proportional the their total number of employees (3) final value is decided by thresholding the number of cumulative predicted deaths for a hospital (=current recorded deaths + predicted future deaths) (see Figure 2)
+It is calculated in three steps.
+    1. county-level predictions for number of deaths are modeled
+    2. county-level predictions are allocated to hospitals within counties proportional the their total number of employees
+    3. final value is decided by thresholding the number of cumulative predicted deaths for a hospital (=current recorded deaths + predicted future deaths)

 # Quickstart with the data + models

-This section details how to quickly download and get started with the data + models.

 ## Data
 1. download the processed data (as a pickled dataframe `df_county_level_cached.pkl`) from [this folder](https://drive.google.com/drive/u/2/folders/1OfeUn8RcOfkibgjtuuVt2z9ZtzC_4Eq5) and place into the `data` directory